 You can also use the Advanced Image Search options while searching for images to specify the image file type (JPEGs, GIFs, PNGs, etc.), image size, aspect ratio, colors in the image, and specific website where they should be located.

-To access, the Advanced Image Search options, search for an image and then click on the Gear icon in the top-right corner of the search results page and select Advanced search.
+To access the Advanced Image Search options, search for an image, click the Gear icon in the top-right corner of the search results page, and select Advanced Search.
 You’ll then be able to define the parameters.

 11. Narrow Down Image Results by Size, Color, Time, and Type

-When you search for images on Google, you can now filter your results by image size, color, image type and dominant color, usage rights, etc. This allows you to find the perfect image for your needs more easily. to narrow down and customize your image results on Google, type your query and press the Enter key.
-Then click on Images > Tools and add the filters.
+While searching for images on Google, you can filter your results by image size, color, image type and dominant color, usage rights, etc. This allows you to find the perfect image for your needs more easily.
+To narrow down and customize your image results on Google, type your query and press Enter.
+Then click Images > Tools and add the filters.

 12. Filter Video Results by Duration, Time, Quality, and Source